ainblockchain/ain-blockchain/README.md

 ### To build docker image locally
 	docker build -t ainblockchain/blockchain-database .

 ### To pull docker image

 	docker pull ainblockchain/blockchain-database

 ### To run docker image

 	docker run -e LOG=true -e STAKE=250 -e TRACKER_IP="ws://<ip_address_of_tracker_server>:3001" --network="host" -d ainblockchain/blockchain-database:latest

 ### Description

 #### Optional arguments:

 	STAKE: Set if you would like node participate in the block forg/validating process.
-Likelihood of node being chosen as forger is propotional to amount staked
+Likelihood of node being chosen as proposer is propotional to amount staked

 	LOG: Set to true if you want blockchain-database to maintain log files

 #### To enter docker container and see blockchain files

 	docker exec -it <container_id> /bin/bash
 	cd blockchain/.blockchains/8080/

 ### To enter docker container and see log files